Tissa Nagodavithana: Personal life

-He was born on 10 January 1942 in Wakunugoda Village, Galle, Sri Lanka.
-One of his close relative known as poet 'Bope Dasa' was a famous poet of the Colombo era.
+He was born on 10 January 1942 in Wekunugoda Road, Bope, Galle, Sri Lanka.
+One of his close relatives known as poet 'Bope Dasa' was a famous poet of the Colombo era.
 He first studied at Richmond College, Galle.
 Tissa taught Economics at the Sri Lanka College, Maradana for a while after obtaining a special degree in Economics from the University of Ceylon.

 He was married to Kumari Nagodavithana and was a father of three sons.
 Eldest son Harith Kanishka works as a doctor at a Scottish hospital with his Scottish doctor wife.
 The second son, Harin Kanishka, and the youngest son, Charith Abhishek, are preserving 700 Sinhala films and about 300 teledramas with their mother.
 Charith is married to actress Bhagya Ratnayake, the daughter of film director Bennett Rathnayake.
 Bhagya is also an actress who has acted in several television serials such as Sanda Sakmana, Nimwalalla and films Sulanga and Ira Handa Yata.
 Harin was married to Dilini de Silva, sister of ABC (Asia Broadcasting Corporation) Network chairman Reynor Silva and politician Duminda Silva.

 He died on 25 March 2020 at the age of 78 while receiving treatment at a private hospital.
 His remains were kept at a private funeral parlor in Borella and final rites took place on 26 March 2020 at 5.00 pm at the Borella Cemetery.